spring-guides/tut-spring-security-and-angular-js/oauth2-vanilla/README.md

 oauth2.resource.userInfoUri: http://localhost:9999/uaa/user
 ```

 This tells the server that it can use the token to access a "/user" endpoint and use that to derive authentication information (it's a bit like the ["/me" endpoint](https://developers.facebook.com/docs/graph-api/reference/v2.2/user/?locale=en_GB) in the Facebook API).
+Effectively it provides a way for the resource server to decode the token, as expressed by the `ResourceServerTokenServices` interface in Spring OAuth2.

+> Note: the `userInfoUri` is by far not the only way of hooking a resource server up with a way to decode tokens.
+In fact it's sort of a lowest common denominator (and not part of the spec), but quite often available from OAuth2 providers (like Facebook, Cloud Foundry, Github), and other choices are available.
+For instance you can encode the user authentication in the token itself (e.g. with [JWT][JWT]), or use a shared backend store.
+There is also a `/token_info` endpoint in CloudFoundry, which provides more detailed information than the user info endpoint, but which requires more thorough authentication.
+Different options (naturally) provide different benefits and trade-offs, but a full discussion of those is outside the scope of this article.

 ## Implementing the User Endpoint